-These decoders are suitable for N, HOe, HOm, TT, HO, OO, Om and O gauge engines with standard or coreless motors (Faulhaber, Maxxon etc.)

-They operate primarily in the NMRA-DCC data format with any NMRA-DCC compatible system, as well as the MOTOROLA protocol within Märklin systems and other MOTOROLA command stations.
-Zimo decoders also operate in DC analog mode with DC power packs (including PWM), since July 2010 (with the exception of MX621 and MX640) also with AC analog (Märklin Transformers with over-voltage pulses for direction change).
+These decoders are suitable for N, HOe, HOm, TT, HO, OO, Om and O gauge engines.
+They operate in the NMRA-DCC data format as well as the MOTOROLA protocol, in DC analog mode with DC power packs (including PWM) and with AC analog (Märklin Transformers with overvoltage pulses for direction change.
+Exception: MX621 and MX640)).